m1kadev/gijs6.nl/site/blog/introduction.md

 And I do not know the purpose of this blog, I just wanted to write some things, and I wanted a little place on the internet to store and show them, so here I am.

-*This is probably the worst welcome post in existence*
+This is probably the worst welcome post in existence.

 ## References